-Short Assignments: These five assignments give students options to ask questions about course content, critically reflect on the assigned readings, interact more with their professor, or become more acquainted with the tools of biblical scholarship, applying them to ministry contexts.
+Short Assignments: These five assignments provide students with the opportunity to:

+- i. gain familiarity with key tools of academic biblical study, - ii. critically assess biblical scholarship, and - iii. address the needs of local churches.

 Specific instructions are provided on our Moodle page.
 None of these assignments exceed 300 words (about one double-spaced page).
-In some cases, they are significantly shorter.

 See course objectives 3-4.